What is Fasting?

 Fasting in Christianity

-While we have no reason to doubt that He observed the one great national fast prescribed in the written law of Moses, we have express notice that neither He nor His disciples were in the habit of observing the other fasts which custom and tradition had established.
+While there is no reason to doubt that Christ observed the one great national fast prescribed in the written law of Moses, we have express notice that neither He nor His disciples were in the habit of observing the other fasts which custom and tradition had established.
 See Mark ii.
 18, where the correct reading appears to be — “The disciples of John, and the Pharisees, were fasting” (some customary fast).

 He never formally forbade fasting, but neither did He ever enjoin it.
 He assumed that, in certain circumstances of sorrow and need, the fasting instinct would sometimes be felt by the community and the individual; what He was chiefly concerned about was to warn His followers against the mistaken aims which His contemporaries were so apt to contemplate in their fasting (Matt. vi.
 16-18).